Play St. Andrews The Old Course

 1st – Par 4 (Burn)

 The widest fairway in golf awaits your first tee shot, A short Par 4 that will test every nerve in your body, You are teeing off from the first tee in front of the Royal and Ancient at the home of golf.
-Aim straight down the middle to avoid the Swilcan Burn that is in reach for shots left and right of the target.
+Aim straight down the middle to avoid the Swilcan Burn that reaches for shots left and right of the target.

 S.I 10 | 376 Yards